 Tainos.
 Tainos are the indigenous people that once inhabited the island of Hispaniola.
 The vast majority of Tainos were completely killed off within 50 years of Europeans’ arrival on the island through enslavement and disease.

 Underground cave.
 Hike through the jungle to find the entrance to an underground cave located in Parque Nacional del Este.
 Bring your swimsuit and cool off in the crystal clear water.

 Vitilla.
 Baseball is the national sport, but when supplies are limited, this form of stickball is a local tradition!
-Learn about the importance of baseball to the Dominican people during Bats, Hats, and Gloves: Baseball Service.
+Learn about the importance of baseball to the Dominican people when you visit.

 WFA!
 Become certified in Wilderness First Aid during Public Health in the Caribbean.
 Learn about local public health initiatives and the differences between how care is delivered in urban and rural areas.

 X-tra sweet cafecito.
 Dominicans love extra sugar in their coffee!
 Get used to enjoying an afternoon pick-me-up that tastes like dessert.